Posted by Jenny, DelphiLand Team on February 08, 2008

 ...and from experience, we conclude that this particular routine is declared in the unit SHELLAPI.

-That's a serious flaw in the Help documentation, not only for Delphi 2006 and Turbo Delphi, but also for previous Delphi versions/editions.
+That's a serious flaw in the Help documentation, not only for Delphi 2006, but also for previous Delphi versions/editions.
 In the older Delphi versions it's still worse.
 The regular Delphi Help docs even don't mention API functions, they can only be found in the "Win32 Programmer's Reference" ...but of course that doesn't contain info on the Delphi units where functions are declared.

 It's about time that somebody puts together a comprehensive list of *all* identifiers (routines, types,